-Water stewardship enables water users —governments, business and communities— to work collectively together to identify and address emerging water scarcity challenges.
+Water Stewardship enables water users —governments, business and communities— to work together to identify and address water challenges.

 We define Water Stewardship as the use of water that is socially and culturally equitable, environmentally sustainable and economically beneficial, achieved through a stakeholder-inclusive process that includes both site- and catchment-based actions.